dagraham/etm-dgraham/README.md

 	# automatically check for updates every 'updates_interval'
 	# minutes.
 If zero, do not automatically check for updates.
 	# When enabled, a circled u symbol, ⓤ, will be displayed at
-	# the right end of status bar when an update is available,
+	# the right end of status bar when an update is available
-	# a check mark symbol, ✓, when the latest version is installed
-	# and a question mark, ?, when the check cannot be completed
+	# or a question mark, ?, when the check cannot be completed
 	# as, for example, when there is no internet connection.
 	updates_interval: 0